 Designated program staff will have access to test scores, but scores are kept secure and shared only on a need-to-know basis.

-Participant information entered into a statewide database system, but it is kept confidential and only certain local program staff and state office staff members have access to the database information.
+Participant information must be entered into a statewide database system, but it is kept confidential, and only certain local program staff and state office staff members have access to the database information.

 If providers have data-sharing agreements with external organizations, participants also must be informed of how that information is used and of the process by which they provide their consent.